memcachier/docs/heroku_articles/laravel-memcache.md

 $ heroku open
 ```

 We now have a functioning task list running on Heroku.
-With this complete, we can learn how to improve its performance with Memcached.
+With this complete, we
+can learn how to improve its performance with Memcache.

 ## Adding caching to Laravel

-Memcached is an in-memory, distributed cache.
-Its primary API consists of two operations: `SET(key, value)` and `GET(key)`.
+Memcache is an in-memory, distributed cache.
+Its primary API consists of two
+operations: `SET(key, value)` and `GET(key)`.
-Memcached is like a hashmap (or dictionary) that is spread across
+Memcache is like a hashmap (or dictionary) that is spread across
 multiple servers, where operations are still performed in constant
 time.

-The most common use for Memcached is to cache expensive database
+The most common use for Memcache is to cache expensive database
 queries and HTML renders so that these expensive operations don’t
 need to happen over and over again.

-### Set up Memcached
+### Set up Memcache

-To use Memcached in Laravel, you first need to provision an actual Memcached cache.
+To use Memcache in Laravel, you first need to provision an actual Memcache
+cache.
 You can easily get one for free with the
 [MemCachier add-on](https://elements.heroku.com/addons/memcachier):

 ```term
 $ heroku addons:create memcachier:dev
 ```

-To use use Memcached on your local machine, you also need to complete the following steps:
+To use use Memcache on your local machine, you also need to complete the
+following steps:

 1. Install the `php-memcached` PECL extention via your OS package manager.
 2. Uncomment `;extension=memcached.so` in `/etc/php/conf.d/memcached.ini`.
+3. Run `php -m` to make sure the `memcached` module is loaded.

 (On Heroku, this dependency is already installed and configured.)

-To set up Memcached in Laravel, we add the following dependency to
+To set up Memcache in Laravel, we add the following dependency to
 `composer.json`:

 ```term